isomerpages/isomerpages-govtech/media/technews/_posts/2017-12-27-not-an-ai-expert-no-problem.md

 ---
-layout: post
-title:  "Not an AI expert?
-No problem"
+title: 'Not an AI expert?
+No problem'
-permalink: "/media/technews/not-an-ai-expert-no-problem"
+permalink: /media/technews/not-an-ai-expert-no-problem
 category: technews
-image: "/images/technews/not-an-ai-expert-no-problem-part-1.png"
+image: /images/technews/not-an-ai-expert-no-problem-part-1.png

 ---

 ![not an AI expert? no problem](/images/technews/not-an-ai-expert-no-problem-part-1.png)